TurkuNLP/Turku-neural-parser-pipeline/docs/docker.md

     docker run -i [image] stream [language_model] [pipeline]

-# Server mode - Repeated requests
+# Server mode - repeated requests

 In this mode, the parser loads the model once, and can subsequently respond to repeated requests using HTTP requests.
 For example, using the gpu version: